Yasteer/Solar-Charging-System/README.md

 The simulation highlights the **charging profile control** of a lead-acid battery using a three-stage algorithm: **Bulk**, **Absorption**, and **Float**.
 These stages are detected and managed purely through analog circuitry primarily due to the difficulty in simulating microcontrollers and electronics together in freely available simulation software.

+The purpose of this project is to build a battery charger that takes in solar panel input to charge a lead acid battery.
+The idea is then to use the charged battery in an inverter system ([Single Phase Inverter](https://github.com/Yasteer/Single-Phase-Inverter)) that can produce single phase electricity.
+Combining these two repositories will hopefully be the start of a cheap off-grid solar powered system.

 ---

 ## 🧩 Project Structure